trinodb/trino/docs/src/main/sphinx/connector/iceberg.rst

 internally used for providing the previous state of the table::

    SELECT *
-   FROM iceberg.testdb.customer_orders FOR TIMESTAMP AS OF TIMESTAMP '2022-03-23 09:59:29.803 Europe/Vienna'
+   FROM example.testdb.customer_orders FOR TIMESTAMP AS OF TIMESTAMP '2022-03-23 09:59:29.803 Europe/Vienna'

 Rolling back to a previous snapshot
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^